psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

  The publishing firm of P. G. Geddes and Colleagues was established in 1895.
-As this letter makes clear, it was designed as a medium for the expression and dissemination of Celtic-oriented poems and stories and of scientific works that would help to restore Edinburgh’s reputation as a center of learning.
+As this letter makes clear, it was designed as a medium for the expression and dissemination of Celtic-oriented poems and stories and of scientific works that would help to restore Edinburgh's reputation as a center of learning.
 William Sharp served briefly as Manager of the firm and then became its Literary Adviser.
-He saw the firm as a vehicle for the writings of Fiona Macleod, and under his guidance, it published in beautifully designed books Fiona’s The Sin-Eater (1895), The Washer of the Ford (1896), and From the Hills of Dream (1896).
-They were followed by Fiona’s Songs and Tales of St. Columba and His Age (1897), and The Shorter Stories of Fiona Macleod (1897), a rearrangement and reissue in three inexpensive paper-covered volumes of the stories published in The SinEater and The Washer of the Ford.
-The firm’s most successful publication, a book that went through several editions, was an anthology of Celtic poetry called Lyra Celtica (1896) which Elizabeth Sharp compiled and edited and for which William Sharp wrote a lengthy introduction and copious notes.
+He saw the firm as a vehicle for the writings of Fiona Macleod, and under his guidance, it published in beautifully designed books Fiona's The Sin-Eater (1895), The Washer of the Ford (1896), and From the Hills of Dream (1896).
+They were followed by Fiona's Songs and Tales of St. Columba and His Age (1897), and The Shorter Stories of Fiona Macleod (1897), a rearrangement and reissue in three inexpensive paper-covered volumes of the stories published in The SinEater and The Washer of the Ford.
+The firm's most successful publication, a book that went through several editions, was an anthology of Celtic poetry called Lyra Celtica (1896) which Elizabeth Sharp compiled and edited and for which William Sharp wrote a lengthy introduction and copious notes.